Car Insurance Write Off Categories Explained

-If your car is written off, your insurance provider will offer to pay you the amount your car is currently worth rather than the cost of repairing it, but – depending on your car’s write-off category – you can choose to scrap the car, keep it, or even try selling it.
+If your car is deemed a write off, your insurance provider will offer to pay you the amount your car is currently worth rather than the cost of repairing it, but – depending on your car’s write-off category – you can choose to scrap the car, keep it, or even try selling it.

 So, what are the car insurance write-off categories and what do they mean for your car?

 Category A (Cat A) write-offs

-Category A – or Cat A – write-offs are cars that have sustained an unsalvageable amount of damage, meaning that they are deemed unacceptable for use or re-sale and can only be scrapped.
+Category A – or Cat A – write-offs are cars that have sustained an unsalvageable amount of damage, meaning that they are deemed unacceptable for use (too dangerous) or re-sale and can only be scrapped.

-Category A write-offs will be crushed in their entirety, nothing is salvaged.
+Category A write-offs will be crushed in their entirety, nothing is ever salvaged.

 Category B (Cat B) write-offs

-If a car is listed as a Category B (Cat B) write-off by an insurance provider, it’s also likely to have sustained a significant level of damage and will have the same fate as a Cat A write-off – being scrapped – but only after any useable parts have been recovered from the vehicle.
+If a car is listed as a Category B (Cat B) write-off by an insurance provider, it’s also likely to have sustained a significant level of damage and will probably have the same fate as a Cat A write-off – being scrapped – but only after any useable parts have been recovered from the vehicle.

 These salvageable parts will be reused, but the body shell of the car is highly likely to be crushed if it has sustained Category B damage.

 Category S write-offs (Cat S cars) – formerly Category C (Cat C cars)

-They aren’t initially in a fit state to be driven, but can return to the road once they’ve been repaired to roadworthy standards by a professional.
+They aren’t initially in a fit state to be driven, but can return to the road once they’ve been repaired to roadworthy standards by a professional (as per UK law).
 The new Category S includes issues such as a twisted chassis, or a collapsed crumple zone.

 Category N write-offs (Cat N cars) – formerly Category D (Cat D)

 Category N write-offs are cars with cosmetic or electrical damage – usually less serious than the issues of those in other categories.

 The cost of repairing is usually less than the vehicle’s current worth, but additional costs (such as transporting or towing the car) could make it financially illogical to repair it.